 Over Haddon is a small but very picturesque Peak District village, set peacefully amidst the rolling fields of the White Peak and located on a hill overlooking the beautiful Lathkill Dale.

-There is no shortage of lovely walks from the village of Over Haddon down to the River Lathkill, and the routes down are all quite well sign-posted.
-The River Lathkill is particularly clear, and there are even designated swimming areas along the course of the river.
-Its grassy banks make perfect picnic spots.
-From Lathkill Dale the river runs to join with the River Wye.
+There is no shortage of lovely walks from the village of Over Haddon down to beautiful Lathkill Dale, and the routes down are all well sign-posted.
+From Lathkill Dale the River Lathkill runs to join with the River Wye.